Podvis School: Location

-The old school in village of Podvis, where in 1943 the classes were taught in contemporary Macedonian language, is located high above the last remaining houses in the village and the main village St. Athanasius Church.
+The old school in village of Podvis, where in 1943 the classes were taught in unstandardized Macedonian language, is located high above the last remaining houses in the village and the main village St. Athanasius Church.
 The only path to the village is a dirt road, and to the building itself there is only a hiking track and there is no clear sign showing where the school is located.

 History

 Prior to the April War in 1941, in the school was taught in Serbian language, according to the Royal Yugoslav educational system and the forced Serbianisation.
+Afterwards, the village fell in the Italian occupation zone of Albania.
+During 1941–1944, the opening of Albanian schools was encouraged within the new borders of the then Albanian state.

-Teaching in the Macedonian language, the school began working on September 23, 1943, only six days after the liberation of Kičevo.
+Teaching in the Macedonian language, began on September 23, 1943, soon after the capitulation of Italy.
+Then, the Communist resistance captured temporary the village and the surrounding area.
 The first class was held by the teacher Vasilko Risteski Lazaroski.
+Afterwards, the area came under German control and the education in Macedonian ceased till 1945.

 In the late 50s/early 60s, a new school building was constructed in the lower and newer parts of the village located near the Treska river and this older building lost its function as a school.

 On December 15, 1978 the building was listed as Cultural heritage site.